Tittoh/next14-tw-ts/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contributions

+This template is open source and contributions are welcome!
+Feel free to open issues, fix bugs, and make suggestions for improvements.

+## License

+This template is released under the MIT license.
+See [LICENSE](LICENSE) for more details.